 Now that you've had the opportunity to scope out your favorite perspectives, try it again but this time without the crowds.

-After a morning break and breakfast, we will head out to explore Mahone Bay with it's 3 churches, Lunenberg and nearby Blue Rocks, known for it's charm and quaintness.
+After a morning break and breakfast, we will head out to explore Mahone Bay with it's 3 churches, and colorful Lunenberg - a UNESCO World Heritage site known for its stunning waterfront and vibrant, historic buildings.
+Wander through the charming streets, take in the unique architecture, and enjoy the lively atmosphere.

 Explore along and inside the sea caves or "Ovens" of this unique natural park and trail.